nakuldevmv/Apple-Music-Clone/README.md

 # Apple Music Clone Using Flutter

 Creating an Apple Music Clone with Flutter showcases building a music player interface and functionality from scratch, focusing on managing and playing local audio files.
-This project doesn't rely on external APIs but uses local sample audio to demonstrate navigation through a music library, playback control (play, pause, skip, shuffle), and the overall architecture of a music streaming application.
+This project doesn't rely on external APIs but uses local sample audio to demonstrate navigation through a music library, playback control (play, pause, skip), and the overall architecture of a music streaming application.

 ## Ideal For